 Sometimes it may be difficult to talk with the dog's owner.
 You may therefore prefer to fill out this barking dog card(PDF, 351KB) and leave it with your neighbour.
 Although not a requirement, leaving your name and a contact number on this card gives you and your neighbour the opportunity to discuss this to help resolve the issue.

 If the problem persists contact the Town's Rangers.
-To assist Rangers in their investigation use the Barking Dog Diary(PDF, 242KB).
-Fill out the initial page (form seven) and then complete the diary section over the next week or two as shown in the example enclosed.
+To assist Rangers in their investigation use the Barking Dog Diary(PDF, 143KB).
+Fill out the initial page (form seven) and then complete the diary section over the next two weeks as per the example line.
 The completed forms can then be posted or scanned and emailed to the Town.
 The information that you provide in this document is a record of the problem that you are encountering and is required for a Ranger to act on your behalf.
 This information can show patterns that might help resolve the issue and may also be used as evidence if required.

-Please note: You will need to continue to fill in the diary while an investigation is being undertaken.
+Please note: You will need to continue to fill in the diary while an investigation is being undertaken and may be required to complete multiple diaries as the matter is resolved.